(Photo: PBS News)

 Well, that didn't take long.

-Clinton flipped her position on the corporate-friendly TPP last October, saying she opposed it after having backed it as secretary of state.
+Clinton flipped her position on the corporate-friendly TPP last October, saying she opposed it after backing it as secretary of state.
 At the time, Slateran a piece with the headline, "Hillary Clinton Comes Out Against TPP, at Least Until the Democratic Convention."

-Rival Bernie Sanders made opposition to the TPP and trade deals like it a cornerstone of his campaign.
-He and allies on the committee supported a proposal led by Rep. Keith Ellison (D-Minn.) that would have added language rejecting the 12-nation, Pacific Rim pact to the 2016 Democratic Party platform.
+Rival Bernie Sanders made opposition to the TPP and similar trade deals a cornerstone of his campaign.
+He and his allies on the committee supported a proposal led by Rep. Keith Ellison (D-Minn.) that would have added language rejecting the 12-nation Pacific Rim pact to the 2016 Democratic Party platform.

-But in St. Louis on Friday night, the Clinton-allied majority on the committee outvoted the Sanders delegates 10-5 to defeat that proposal, citing President Barack Obama's support for the deal.
+However, on Friday night in St. Louis, the Clinton-allied majority on the committee outvoted the Sanders delegates 10-5 to defeat that proposal, citing President Barack Obama's support for the deal.

 The Associated Press reports: